-4. Hybrid-KBM instability
+4. Hybrid KBM instability

-Based on previous results (see e.g. [8] and references therein), we might expect in these high- β plasmas that some of the instabilities in figure 2 propagating in the ion diamagnetic direction are EM KBMs, especially where the local equilibrium profiles do not access second stability [33, 34] This section is dedicated to studying the physics of the dominant instability identified in figure 2.
+Based on previous results (see e.g., [7] and references therein), we might expect in these high β plasmas that some of the instabilities in Figure 2 propagating in the ion diamagnetic direction are electromagnetic KBMs, especially where the local equilibrium profiles do not access second stability [32,33] This section is dedicated to studying the physics of the dominant instability identified in Figure 2.